enso-org/enso/doc/design/syntax/syntax.md

                 0 is not strictly less than 0
 ```

-This time the error was catched by the compiler, however, both the
+This time the error was caught by the compiler, however, both the
 implementation as well as the library interface are much more complex now.

 Let's now write the same implementation in Luna: